prar1612/MyAWSProject/README.md

   Gateway.
 * tests/ - this directory contains unit tests for your application
 * template-configuration.json - this file contains the project ARN with placeholders used for tagging resources with the project ID
+*frontend.html - this contains the front end UI for the application *app.ja - this contains the nodeJS code invoked by the frontnd.html

 What Do I Do Next?
 ------------------